Ensure psychological safety

 It might sound like the perfectly obvious that the teams which cooperate effectively and not wait for manuals, orders and task division will achieve better results.
 Their joint responsibility and collaboration support work optimization.
 It also increases engagement, motivation, and satisfaction.
 And so the members of the best teams never perform completely separately but communicate constantly and settle the works together.
 It doesn’t mean that they can’t have their own opinion - quite the opposite!
 They should clearly and assertively communicate their point of view and say “no” if it is needed.
 The power of the team comes from individuals.

 The team building is not only about working but also about understanding each other.
 The ability to empathize with other members, openness, respect - these values help to deal with difficult situations like conflicts and you may believe it or not but every team needs conflicts to perform successfully.
-Lack of them might mean the lack of trust or psychological safety.
+Lack of them might mean a lack of trust or psychological safety.

 According to the book “Coaching Agile Teams: A Companion for Scrum Masters” there are 5 levels of conflicts: